Mayank0875/DSA-Problem/P20/Ancient Calendar Circle/problem.md

 ## Description

-Imagine you have a large key ring where keys are numbered and originally arranged in increasing order.
-Someone spun the ring, so the sequence of key numbers is now shifted.
-For example, keys numbered [1, 2, 3, 4, 5, 6] might now appear as [4, 5, 6, 1, 2, 3].
-All key numbers on the ring are unique.
-Given this spun sequence of keys and the number of a specific key you're looking for, your task is to find the position (index) of that key on the ring.
-If the key isn't there, you should report that.

-You must write an algorithm with O(log n) runtime complexity
+An ancient circular calendar has stones numbered sequentially (e.g., 1, 2, ...
+7).
+An earthquake has rotated the entire stone circle, so the starting stone is no longer #1.
+You are given an array representing the stones' numbers in their new positions (e.g., [4, 5, 6, 7, 1, 2, 3]).
+Find the index of a specific stone (target) in O(log n) time.
+All stone numbers are unique.
+If not found, return -1.

 ## Examples